enotspe/fortinet-2-elasticsearch/README.md

 ### Visualizations

-Dashboards have 2 sections, the upper visualizations are specific fields for the dataset that it is been analyzed on the dashboard: on webfilter we would see `catdesc` and `url.domain` for example.
+Dashboards have 2 sections:

+1. The upper visualizations are specific fields for the dataset that it is been analyzed on the dashboard: on webfilter we would see `catdesc` and `url.domain` for example.
 The lower visualizations are entity specific, on the first row there will always be `source.ip`, `destination.ip`, `network.protocol` which are fields that are present on all logs.

-The second raw has entities that might be useful on the analysis of that specific dashboard.
+2. The second raw has entities that might be useful on the analysis of that specific dashboard.

 ## Datasets and ECS Translations